dinoboy197/CarND-LaneLines-P1/README.md

 We encourage using images in your writeup to demonstrate how your pipeline works.

 All that said, please be concise!
 We're not looking for you to write a book here: just a brief description.

-You're not required to use markdown for your writeup.
-If you use another method please just submit a pdf of your writeup.
-Here is a link to a [writeup template file](https://github.com/udacity/CarND-LaneLines-P1/blob/master/writeup_template.md).

 The Project